simonesilvestroni/m2m-website/_pages/colophon.md

 ## Accessibility

+{: .list-unstyled .ps-0 }
 - ✓ **No errors** for
 <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> detected on [WAVE](https://wave.webaim.org/report#/https://minutestomidnight.co.uk/).
 - ✓ **`100`** on [Google Lighthouse](https://web.dev/measure/)

 ## Sustainability

-Only `0.04g of CO2` is produced every time someone visits the homepage.
-Cleaner than `96%` of [web pages tested](https://www.websitecarbon.com/website/minutestomidnight-co-uk/ "Visit Website carbon").
+Only 0.04g of CO2 is produced every time someone visits the homepage, which is cleaner than 96% of [web pages tested](https://www.websitecarbon.com/website/minutestomidnight-co-uk/ "Visit Website carbon").
 The website is running on sustainable energy.

 I [do not request third-party resources](https://aremythirdpartiesgreen.com/test/76e7ac7370d84f1fabd254608e118ff4), except for the blog posts, which are calling `webmention.io` to render web mentions.